dinhphu28/blog/_drafts/2024-11-09-generate-password-cli.md

 < /dev/urandom LC_ALL=C tr -dc '[:graph:]' | head -c32; echo
 ```

+#### Random

+/dev/random takes the random values from the entropy pool.
+If the entropy pool is empty, it will be blocked reading.

+#### URandom (Unlimited Random)

-For more security, I suggest using /dev/urandom because it is really a random value, but in case that ...
+/dev/urandom is similar to /dev/random but in case that entropy pool is empty, it generate value using hashing argorithm such as: SHA, MD5, ...

+#### In term of security

+Because of high-quality randomness of /dev/random, it's suitable for a password or a task focus on security.

 ### Using openssl